Dagger categories via anti-involutions and positivity

+This is exactly smallest positivity notion that contains all identities. \footnote{ In the published version of this paper we incorrectly required $f$ to be an automorphism rather than an isomorphism, which does not define a positivity notion as it is not always closed under transfers. } \end{ex}

-\begin{rem} An endomorphism $h\colon c \to c$ in a dagger category (or $C^*$-category) is called \emph{positive} if there is an \emph{endomorphism} $e\colon c \to c$ with $h= e^\dag \circ e$.
+\begin{rem} An endomorphism $h\colon c \to c$ in a dagger category (or $C^*$-category) is called \emph{positive} if there is a morphism $f\colon c \to c'$ with $h= f^\dag \circ f$.
 The set $P_c \subset \hom_\calC(c,c)$ from example \ref{ex:positivity-structure-on-dagger-cat} is contained in the set of positive automorphisms.
-However, it is not true in general that every positive automorphism is in $P_c$: it might happen that some automorphism $h\colon c \to c$ can be written $h = a^\dag \circ a$ for $a\colon c \to c$ some endomorphism, but that $a$ cannot be chosen to be invertible. \end{rem}
+However, it is not true in general that every positive automorphism is in $P_c$: it might happen that some automorphism $h\colon c \to c$ can be written $h = f^\dag \circ f$ for some morphism $f\colon c \to c'$, but that $f$ cannot be chosen to be invertible.
+(A concrete counterexample can be constructed as a specific subexample of Example \ref{ex:hilb}.) \end{rem}

 \begin{ex} We study the case of finite-dimensional vector spaces with $d = \overline{(.)}^*$ as before.
 Note that $\pi_0^U(\Herm(\Vectfd_\C)) = \N \times \N$ given by the signature of the corresponding Hermitian pairing.
 Here the signature of $(V,(.,.))$ is the pair $(p,q)$ so that there exists an orthonormal basis $\{e_1, \dots, e_{p+q}\}$ of $V$ with